nipy/nipy/doc/glossary.rst

        from the voxel.

    SPM software
-       SPM_ (statistical parametric mapping) software is the name of the matlab_ based package written by John Ashburner, Karl Friston and others at the `Functional Imaging Laboratory`_ in London.
+       SPM_ (statistical parametric mapping) is the name of the matlab_ based package written by John Ashburner, Karl Friston and others at the `Functional Imaging Laboratory`_ in London.
 More people use the SPM package to analyze :term:`FMRI` and :term:`PET` data than any other.
 It has good lab and community support, and the :term:`matlab` source code is available under the :term:`GPL` license.

    voxel
       Voxels are volumetric pixels - that is, they are values in a